 Hard copy, fax and e-mail applications are acceptable, but applications through viDesktop's new online portal are preferred.
 Please speak to someone in your school's Career Services Office for details.
 PDF copies of official transcripts are required.

 We endeavour to acknowledge receipt of all applications by email within a week of their arrival.

 Once we have received all of the applications, we divide them up by school and distribute them among the members of our Student Recruitment Committee, who make the interview selections.
 This way, the students we interview are as diverse and unique as we are, and really reflect the many different personalities at Aird & Berlis LLP.

 In the Second Year Recruitment Process, we participate in On-Campus Interviews (“OCIs”) at all Ontario law schools.
-We reserve In-Firm interview spots for students from schools where we do not attend the OCIs.

 In the First Year Recruitment Process, generally there are no OCIs and we move straight from the Application stage to the Call Day and In-Firm Interviews stages.

 During the OCI in the Second Year Process, you will meet with Ari Blicker and one of our practicing lawyers, who may be on our Student Recruitment Committee.
 Each OCI lasts between 17 and 18 minutes (depending on the school) with 2 or 3 minutes between each.
 We recommend that you schedule as many OCIs as you feel you can manage.
 You want to be as enthusiastic and energetic at the 4:40 p.m. interview as you were at the 9:00 a.m. interview, so know yourself and pick your number accordingly.

 Be prepared!
 Have some notes about each firm that you can consult just before the interview to refresh your memory.
 Talk to students who have summered at the firm or are articling there now – they’ll be one of the best sources of information.